riotu-lab/ROSNavBench/README.md

 # ROSNavBench

-The **`ROSNavBench`** empowers users to perform testing and comparisons between various local planners.
-It also facilitates benchmarking of an individual local planner.
+The **`ROSNavBench`** empowers users to perform testing and comparisons between various local and global planners across various trajectories.

 ## Introduction

-The **`ROSNavBench`** provides a comprehensive platform for evaluating the performance of different local planners.
-It allows users to compare the efficiency and effectiveness of various options.
-Additionally, the tool facilitates benchmarking exercises for a single local planner, helping users gain insights into its performance metrics.
+The **`ROSNavBench`** provides a comprehensive platform for evaluating the performance of different local and global planners across various trajectories.
+Several metrics are collected through out the test such as navigation time.

 ## Key Features

-- Perform tests and comparisons among diverse local planners.
+- Perform tests and comparisons among diverse local and global planners acrros various types of trajectories.
-- Facilitate benchmarking of individual local planners.
-- Evaluate efficiency and effectiveness of local planning strategies.
+- Evaluate efficiency of the global and local planners through various metrics.

 ## Prerequisites